 Firstly, the world’s largest data center has 20-foot-high concrete walls surrounding the campus.
 Furthermore, highly-experienced security staff patrol the site 24/7.
 Specifically, the security staff are ex-military or have similar backgrounds.

 Thirdly, Switch protects against cybersecurity threats to the highly-confidential and mission-critical data of its customers.
-Indeed, Switch’s data centers are fully redundant systems and have total fault tolerance.
+Specifically, Switch’s data centers are fully redundant systems and have total fault tolerance.
 The company utilizes the most stringent operational protocols to ensure its customers’ infrastructure is always on.

 Switch SUPERLOOP – Fiber Network